-Appalachia — the very word has come to symbolize the region’s rich heritage of bluegrass music, down home cooking, hard-working farmers and coal miners, a strong literary tradition, beautiful mountain vistas, and tight-knit communities.
+Appalachia — the very word evokes the region’s rich heritage of bluegrass music, down home cooking, hard-working farmers and coal miners, a strong literary tradition, beautiful mountain vistas, and tight-knit communities.

 For more than a decade, Appalachia has also become known for the atrocity of mountaintop removal mining.
 The impacts on communities of blowing up mountains and dumping the rubble into streams are profound.
-It forces residents to contend with contaminated drinking water, sometimes daily blasting, increased flooding, and unsafe coal slurry impoundments, and higher rates of cancer and other health issues.
+It forces residents to contend with contaminated drinking water, increased flooding, dangerous coal slurry impoundments, and higher rates of cancer and other health issues.

-Residents find little recourse due to ineffective regulations and, worse, government regulators unwilling to stand up to coal companies.
-Areas surrounding mountaintop removal sites experience high attrition rates as people continue to move away in order to protect the health and safety of their families.
+Residents find little recourse due to weak regulations and government officials unwilling to stand up to coal companies.
+Communities near mountaintop removal sites are losing population as people move away in order to protect the health and safety of their families.

 “To a child of Appalachia, to see the mountains laid waste, whether by clear-cutting or strip mining, is to witness a dagger plunged into the very bosom from which you sprang and which has sustained you.” – Pamela Meade Sargent: U.S. Magistrate Judge

 Communities at Risk